Children’s Court or Family Court? (WA)

-While the Children’s Court and the Family Court are separate jurisdictions that deal with different types of proceedings, there are some situations where they overlap.
-While the Children’s Court of Western Australia deals with child protection proceedings, the Family Court deals with family law matters including parenting orders.
+While the Children’s Court and the Family Court of Western Australia are separate jurisdictions that deal with different types of proceedings, there are some situations where they overlap.
+While the Children’s Court of Western Australia deals with child protection proceedings, the Family Court of Western Australia deals with family law matters including parenting orders.
 In some situations, the Department of Child Protection will seek a Protection Order in relation to children where at the same time there are legal proceedings on foot between the parents as to who should have the care of the children.
 In these situations, it may be unclear where the separate proceedings sit in relation to each other.

 What happens when the Department intervenes when a parenting matter is already on foot?

 When the Department of Child Protection investigates the circumstances of a child and considers that the child is in need of protection, it commences an application for a Protection Order in the Children’s Court of Western Australia pursuant to the Children and Community Services Act 2004.

 The Family Law Act (Cth) 1975 states that in case of inconsistency of law between these two courts, the state law prevails.
 This means that if there are already parenting proceedings underway in the Family Court of Western Australia in respect of the child, these proceedings will be placed on hold until the Child Protection matter is finalised.
 Once the Department is satisfied that there are no ongoing protection concerns regarding the child, the proceedings in the Children’s Court are discontinued.
 If there remains a dispute over the care arrangements for the child, this can be dealt with in the Family Court.

 What is the difference between child protection orders and parenting orders?